-- A form of overt and aggressive behavior that is intentional, hurtful, and repeated. - With bullying, there is an imbalance of strength: bullied children are taunted, harassed, rejected, and/or assaulted by one or more individuals. - A bully's goal is to have power of over people - Single incidents and conflict or fights between equals, whether in person or online, are not defined as bullying.
+- A form of overt and aggressive behavior that is intentional, hurtful, and repeated. - With bullying, there is an imbalance of strength: bullied children are taunted, harassed, rejected, and assaulted by one of more individuals. - A bully's goal is to have power over people.

 Bullying includes, but is not limited to, the following types of conduct: